joaobaptistasantos/SafeSteth/README.md

 ## Instructions of usage

-To be capable of use the **StethForCOVID** application is required to download and install the application from the [Google Play Store](https://play.google.com/store/apps/details?id=com.uc.health.stethstream).
+To be capable of use the **SafeSteth** application is required to download and install the application from the [Google Play Store](https://play.google.com/store/apps/details?id=com.uc.health.stethstream).

 ### Automatic Connection